google/shoptimizer/README.md

 ## Overview

-Shoptimizer is a REST API for automating improvements to product data for Google Shopping.
+Shoptimizer is a REST API for automating improvements to product data for Shopping Ads.

 Shoptimizer accepts a JSON payload of product data in the same format as a Content API for Shopping